wssimms/gssquared/README.md

 By default, GSSquared builds as a "Fat Binary" or Dual-Architecture binary for both Apple Silicon and Intel CPUs.

-If you want to build only for your native architecture:
+If for some reason you want to build only for your native architecture:

 ```
 cmake -DBUILD_NATIVE=ON  -DCMAKE_BUILD_TYPE=Release -S . -B build